kudemeow/kudemeow/README.md

 ---

 ## :woman_technologist: About Me :
-I am a `Junior Go Backend Developer` from Russia
+I am a `Junior .NET Backend Developer` from Russia

 ---